 Address at the opening reception of the Willi Baumeister Student Exhibition in Wuppertal on March 1, 1969.
-Erich Fuchs (1916 to 1990) was himself on the Stuttgart Academy faculty between 1949 and 1958.
+Erich Fuchs (1916 - 1990) was himself on the Stuttgart Academy faculty between 1949 and 1958.
 He attended Baumeister's class from 1946 to 1947.

 Twenty years ago a Baumeister student exhibition took place in Wuppertal because Willi Baumeister did not succeed in receiving an exhibition for his students in Stuttgart.
 Today is the opening of the second Baumeister student exhibition, likewise here in Wuppertal.
 This exhibition should finally, 15 years after Willi Baumeister's death, refer very clearly to the performance and the results of his school.
 Willi Baumeister's influence and his activity in the postwar years, in the forties and fifties, are so important and stand out like the Bauhaus in the 1920s.
 The current exhibition is through the size of the exhibition space and the number of participants, there are 48, the first actual report and overview of a school that once was much discussed and contested.
 In 1946 the Stuttgart Academy was opened by the Cultural Ministry.
 What was this academy like?

 At the time we had the great opportunity to call back the degenerate, the persecuted; this would have been a real response to the Hitler period, but it turned out differently.
 Was it stupidity or intent - stupidity because the cultural minister perhaps regarded the development abroad and the development in Germany before the Hitler period as degeneration - or was it intentional?
 Was the modern only to be tolerated in order to be - like an unusable freight car - uncoupled at any time?